fudge88/miumiu/README.md

 - Once the payments complete, the order summary is presented to the user; and email will also be sent
 confirming their order summary
 - This page also uses in-house product promotion, by displaying 2 random products in a carousel, to
-entice the customer to purchase more products, this is only available on larger screens, again to keep
+entice the customer to purchase more products.
+This is only available on larger screens, again to keep
 the mobile app minimal for ease of use and understanding.
 - There are 2 buttons, that could be presented depending on the route the user takes to this page.
 If
-the user views this page from their profile, the back to profile button with show, else it will offer
+the user views this page from their profile, the 'back to profile' button will show, otherwise it will offer
-to go back to all products.
+to 'go back to all products'.

 ### **Profile:**
-- The user has a profile, where they can update their delivery information.
+- The user has a profile, where they can update their address details
 - The user can also view their order history, by clicking on hyperlinked order numbers which would redirect
-the user to the checkout success page for full details of that order.
+the user to the 'checkout success page' summarising their previous order.

 ### **Login:**
 - Field for the user to login using their own username or password
-- User has an option to login using their social network login details, this enhances the users
+- User has an option to login using their social network login details, i have implemented 'google login'
-experience, i.e. not having to have to remember another password; a one-click login using the likes
-of google.
+this enhances the users experience, as a one-click login makes logging in more efficient

 ### **Admin:**
 - The admin is able to add products by selecting ‘project management’ from their profile drop down.